AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-13.md

 It is always a good idea to carefully plan your Role Based Access Control.

-Ideally a table showing the Role (horizontally) and the Permissions (vertically) with an indicator if the role has the permission or not.
+Ideally, a table showing the Role (horizontally) and the Permissions (vertically) with an indicator if the role has the permission or not.

 Here is a basic example.
 Across the top are the Roles, and down the side are the actions that may be performed.

 A `Y` means they are authorised to perform the action, a `blank` means they are not authorised to perform the action.